 Sound bars that have a display and controls on the device tend to be easier to use.

 Many sound bars now have simple LED displays that let you switch audio sources and adjust sound settings.
 But some can be very hard to use, which is something we pay particular attention to in our reviews.

 Any good sound bar will have at least one digital connector: optical, coaxial or HDMI.
 These minimise interference compared with lower-quality 3.5mm audio jacks that you find on cheaper sound bars, and allow for special features such as virtual surround sound.
 The best sound bars will offer HDMI ARC connections.
 Additionally, models with HDMI-CEC will allow you to use one remote to control both your TV and the sound bar.
-For more information, read our guide to setting up a sound bar with a TV.
+For more information, read our guide to .

 Attractive and practical design

 They sit in front of your TV, so sound bars should be well-designed with at least some thought given to style, without making them stand out so much that they become a distraction.